Magesh-sam/use-mouse-location/README.md

 ## Description

-   This is a simple react hook form returns the cursor coordinates.
+   This is a simple react hook that returns the cursor coordinates.

 ### How to install